brianzzs/Quorum-coding-challenge-ui/README.md

 # Quorum Coding Challenge - UI

 This project is the frontend UI for the Quorum Coding Challenge.
-Tech Stack: React, qReact Query, Vite, TypeScript, MantineUI.
+Tech Stack: React, React Query, Vite, TypeScript, MantineUI.

 It allows users to view information about US bills and legislators, including vote summaries and legislator voting activity.